textpattern/textpattern.github.io/brand/editorial-style-guidelines.md

 bq.
 The **Content** region contains all the content panels (**Write**, **Articles**, **Images**, etc.).

-You don't have to italicise Latin abbreviations in parenthetical breaks, as described.
+You don't have to italicize Latin abbreviations in parenthetical breaks, as described.

-h2(#sec).
-Textpattern identity
+## Textpattern identity

 Use the Textpattern name fully and correctly.

-h3().
-Brand name usage
+### Brand name usage

 Textpattern is spelled "*Textpattern*".
 Look at that closely.
 That's not two words, and there's no capital "p".
 This isn't WordPress, and "Text" isn't used as an adjective.
 Nope.
 Textpattern is proudly all one word with one capital letter -- a proper noun.